-"Ye 're here for th' better part o' some time, then," observed Mrs. Hullins, looking facts in the face.
-"I 've told ye about my son Jack.
-He 's been playing [out of work] six weeks.
-He starts to-day, and he 'll gi' me summat Saturday."
+"Ye're here for th' better part o' some time, then," observed Mrs Hullins, looking facts in the face.
+"I've told you about my son Jack.
+He's been playing six weeks.
+He starts to-day, and he'll gi'me summat Saturday."